HaoyanSu/Test/8010/faq.md

 Q:
 Can I use the AI poster generator on my phone or tablet?
 A:
 Yes, the AI poster generator works smoothly on phones and tablets.
-Since everything happens online, there’s no app to install.
-Just visit the site on your device’s browser and start generating posters wherever you are.
+Since everything happens online, there's no app to install.
+Just visit the site on your device's browser and start generating posters wherever you are.
 ===
 Q:
 Why use this AI poster generator instead of designing manually or using another tool?
 A:
 The AI poster generator is ideal for quickly turning ideas into visuals without needing design skills.
 Unlike manual design or other platforms that require layout knowledge or subscriptions, this generator is fast, free to try, and fun to use with just a prompt or image.
-It’s perfect for sparking creativity without hassle.
+It's perfect for sparking creativity without hassle.
 ===
 Q:
 How is this AI poster generator different from tools like Midjourney?